michcald/fsm/README.md

 }
 ```

-Using the `FsmIndirectInterface` does not require to inject any extra arguments in the accessor object.
+Using the `StatefulIndirectInterface` does not require to inject any extra arguments in the accessor object.

 ```php
 $accessor = new IndirectAccessor(